 Teaching mixed-age classes (primary)

 Find expert advice to help teachers cater to pupils of different ages.
-See how other schools teach mixed-age classes and how to communicate your approach to families.
+See how other schools teach mixed-age classes and how to communicate your approach to parents and carers.

 Contents